 “Why?
 There’s nothing down there but danger and death.”

 “And animals, and insects, and a thousand types of plants.
 A million things we’ve never seen.
 Not to mention fresh water.”

 “A million things that can kill you.
-Besides, there is fresh water here too.”
+Besides, there’s fresh water here too.”

 “Still fresh water,” she said, waiting for him to contradict her.
 He conceded.
 She was right, but he didn’t consider it fresh.
 It had to be gathered from storm clouds and brought back to the city.
 Then it was filtered and distributed.

 The shadows of the mountains ascended to darken the city.
 Fires around the market lit the stalls in a soft glow.
-He made his way into the market.
+He made his way through the shops.
 Karin followed.

 “I’m going to regret this,” she said, “but a ship came in today.”

 Emmen turned to her with eyes wide.
 “What?
 When?”